Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Related Work

-\textbf{Class-Incremental Learning (CIL)} has gained attention in recent years as a means to address catastrophic forgetting in models trained on incrementally arriving data \cite{CIL_survey, LwF, FASTICARL}.
-CIL methods are typically divided into two main categories: \textit{replay-based} and \textit{exemplar-free} approaches. \textit{Replay-based} methods, such as iCaRL \cite{rebuffi2017icarl} and ER \cite{ER}, retain a subset of previously seen samples to replay during incremental training, thereby preserving prior knowledge.
-However, these methods often require storage of historical data, which can introduce privacy concerns and impose storage constraints.
-In contrast, \textit{exemplar-free} approaches \cite{LwF, MAS, DT2W} aim to preserve prior knowledge through regularization or knowledge distillation without retaining past samples, though these methods often perform less effectively than replay-based methods.
-Both categories primarily rely on gradient-based updates, which can still lead to forgetting previously learned information when new data is introduced.
-Distinctly, our framework employs a gradient-free, analytic learning approach tailored to CBMs, effectively addressing catastrophic forgetting while ensuring computational efficiency.
+\textbf{Class-Incremental Learning (CIL)} has garnered substantial attention as a crucial area within continual learning, specifically focusing on mitigating catastrophic forgetting in models trained on sequentially arriving data \cite{CIL_survey, LwF, FASTICARL}.
+CIL methods are broadly categorized into replay-based and exemplar-free approaches.
+Replay-based methods, such as iCaRL \cite{rebuffi2017icarl} and ER \cite{ER}, aim to preserve prior knowledge by storing and replaying a subset of previously encountered samples during subsequent incremental training.
+However, this strategy often faces practical hurdles due to privacy concerns and substantial storage requirements for historical data, especially when dealing with large volumes of multimodal exemplars.
+In contrast, exemplar-free approaches \cite{LwF, MAS, DT2W} endeavor to safeguard prior knowledge through regularization or knowledge distillation techniques, without retaining past samples.
+While these methods circumvent storage issues, they often exhibit comparatively less effective performance than their replay-based counterparts.
+Critically, both categories predominantly rely on gradient-based updates, which, despite various mitigation strategies, can still inadvertently lead to the degradation of previously learned information when new data is introduced.
+This issue is compounded in multimodal learning where complex feature representations across modalities are highly intertwined.
+Distinctly, our proposed framework for CBMs diverges from this reliance, employing a novel gradient-free, analytic learning approach specifically designed to prevent catastrophic forgetting while ensuring exceptional computational efficiency, making it highly suitable for evolving multimodal tasks.